-Other family arrangements are welcomed and encouraged.
-If a situation warrants, school staff may suggest the help of one of these third-party services to shed additional light on some need or concern.
+If a situation warrants, school staff may suggest the help of one of these third-party services to shed additional light on a student's needs or concerns.
 Since we do not yet have the resources for on-site assistance, it is important that such a recommendation be acted upon as soon as possible.
 Our staff pledges its best effort to help you educate your child.
 Even then, our efforts, combined with yours, may not be enough.
 An outside professional, in dialog with you and the teacher, will usually net speedy results.
 If you have any questions at all about your child's progress or emotional well-being, give us a call sooner than later.
 Contact your child's teacher or administrator.